E. F. K. Koerner: Later career and honours

 Koerner was named Professor of General Linguistics at the University of Ottawa in 1988, and retired as Professor Emeritus in 2001.
 After his retirement, he moved to Berlin, where he continued to carry out his very active programme of editorial activities and research.
-In October 1994, he received the honorary degree of ‘Doctor of the Philological Sciences’ from the University of Sofia, Bulgaria; in February 1995, Nicolaus Copernicus University of Toruń, Poland, awarded him its Medal of Merit.
+In October 1994, he received the honorary degree of 'Doctor of the Philological Sciences' from the University of Sofia, Bulgaria; in February 1995, Nicolaus Copernicus University of Toruń, Poland, awarded him its Medal of Merit.
 In May 1997, he was elected Fellow of the Royal Society of Canada; in February 1998, he was made a Fellow of the Royal Society of Arts (London).
 In 2001–2002 Koerner was Fellow-in-Residence at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences in Wassenaar near Leiden.
 In 2002–2003 Koerner was, as an awardee of the Konrad Adenauer Research Prize of the Alexander von Humboldt Foundation, a visiting scholar, first at the University of Cologne and then at the Zentrum für Allgemeine Sprachwissenschaft in Berlin, with which he has been associated ever since.
 In April 2004, the University of St. Petersburg awarded him the degree of "Doctor honoris causa".
 His 50th (1989) and 60th birthdays in 1999 were marked with the publication of Festschriften and bibliographies of his work, and another volume of studies honouring his 70th birthday appeared in 2010 (listed at end of Bibliography).
 In September 2016, the University of Nicolaus Copernicus in Poland awarded him the degree of "Doctor honoris causa UMK".
 In April 2018 the University of Edinburgh awarded him an honorary degree in recognition of his important contribution to the field of the history of linguistics.

-Personal life and death
+Death

-Koerner died on 6 January 2022, at the age of 82.
+Koerner died in Berlin on 6 January 2022, at the age of 82.
+He is buried in his family plot at the Old Luisenstadt Cemetery in Kreuzberg, next to his great-grandparents and parents.